Olsro/reddit-ipod-guides/guides/apple-oldmusicplayer-buyeruserguide.md

 - Even when backlight is off, you can still often perceive clearly enough what's on the screen to check the progress bar.
 It is very convenient to show the progress of the current track/album when the iPod is docked.
 You lose this comfort when you switch to the modern iPods that have very unreadable screens when backlight is off.

 **Cons:**
-- Terrible battery life with Rockbox when flash-modded
 - Can't charge through an USB wallplug (can charge only through firewire or when plugged on a PC because of an issue that was fixed only starting the iPod Video)
 - Can't show album arts and long names in the menus.
 There's no text scrolling at all in these models on all menus.
 Scrolling happen only in the music playing screen.
 Though this model can show one more line and some more characters compared to an iPod Mini.
 - Need a workaround to get gapless playback (play CDs without gap between tracks for CDs that were recorded to take advantage of gapless playback, like live performances)